Charter Fishing Information for St. Simons Island Fishing Charters

 Nearshore trips target an area ranging from the beach out to about 10 miles into the ocean.
 You will be able to see land, but you will be on the ocean side of the islands.
 Your primary targets will be Sharks, Bull Reds, Tarpon, Jack Crevalle, Tripletail, Cobia, Sea Bass, and Sheepshead (according to the season).
 Most of the time nearshore fishing is for those that want to target large fish and aren’t as interested in catching edible fish.
 Some of the species listed are edible and others are either illegal to keep, or just too large to keep.
 You are more than welcome to keep your legal fish.

-The “Best Bite” fishing charter is for those that either want the chance of getting a mixture of inshore and nearshore, or just want to let the captain decide what to fish for.
+The “Captain’s Choice” fishing charter is for those that just want to let the captain decide what to fish for.
 For example, sometimes people call and request to fish for a specific species.
 That’s fine, but when it comes to “fish on demand” you are limiting your guide’s options.
 Sometimes it is best to let the guide target what he is most confident in catching according to the current conditions.
 This can change from one day to the next which is why it is great to be flexible.
 All you need to do is tell us that you want to accomplish and let us decide what to target.
 You can also let us know what you ideally want to catch or not catch.
-What I mean is you can say, “I want to do a best bite trip, but I would prefer not to target sharks.”
+What I mean is you can say, “I want to do a captain’s choice trip, but I would prefer not to target sharks.”
 Awesome, now we can plan around that!
 Easy, right?

 What do Kids Fishing Trips Consist of?